Loading

 Outlines | Guides

-Proportions was something I knew I was going to run into over and over as I went.
-So instead of addressing it as I go, I decided to take the time to create an outline of the general proportions I was going to go for so that I could them as guides while doing the 3D sculpting.
+Proportions was something I knew I was going to run into over and over.
+So instead of addressing it as I go, I decided to take the time to create an outline of the general proportions I wanted so that I could use them as guides while doing the 3D sculpting.

 It took many more calculations and artistic choices than I was expecting but I'm glad I did it because I now have a guide that I can reuse on many future projects.